Code of Conduct

 Sophie Bille Brahe is committed to avoiding and addressing adverse impacts on the basic principles for social, environmental, and economic development that we cause, contribute, or are linked to via our business relationships.

-Therefore, we seek to ensure that our own company as well as our suppliers operate in accordance with the requirements of the enclosed Code of Conduct and thereby work towards alignment with the internationally recognized principles for sustainable development.
+Therefore, we seek to ensure that our own company as well as our suppliers operate in accordance with the requirements of the enclosed Code of Conduct and thereby work towards alignment with the internationally recognised principles for sustainable development.

 We focus on our suppliers’ ability and willingness to demonstrate continuous improvements in meeting the requirements of this Code of Conduct.
 We feel confident that cooperation and dialogue can result in a more efficient partnership, from which both parties will benefit.